getlantern/lantern-roadmap/lep/DRAFT/0013_Proximity_Based_Server_Selection.md

 Nginx would be configured to use a GeoIP module, which uses the MaxMind GeoIP database that contains a list of IP address to location mappings.
 This table contains a list of approximate locations.
 We might improve the accuracy of this table by combining data from different geolocation service providers.

 Every server contains a virtual host directive that specifies a list of location-based subdomains (that we could do DNS load balancing over).
-When a client first asks a server to proxy traffic, a conditional checkes whether or not the client should be redirected to another, closer server.
-The client is repeatedly redirected until it eventually ends up in an ideal server pool.
+When a client first asks a server to proxy traffic, a check is conducted whether or not the client should be redirected to another, closer server.
+The client is repeatedly redirected until it eventually winds up in an ideal server pool.

 ## nginx virtual host configuration
 ```
 map $geoip_city_continent_code $closest_server {
-  default www.example.com;
+  default www.getlantern.org;
-  EU      eu.example.com;
+  EU      eu.getlantern.org;
-  AS      as.example.com;
+  AS      as.getlantern.org;
+  CN      cn.getlantern.org;
+  ...
+  etc
 }

 server {
-  server_name example.com
+  server_name getlantern.org
-              www.example.com
-              eu.example.com
-              as.example.com;
+              www.getlantern.org
+              eu.getlantern.org
+              us.getlantern.org
+              ir.getlantern.org
+              cn.getlantern.org;

   if ($closest_server != $host) {
     rewrite ^ $scheme://$closest_server$request_uri break;